mhurd/kubernetes/README.md

 ### Setting up weave-net for pod networking
 **NOTE could not get pod networking working with weave-net, moved to Flannel in the end.
 No errors in the weave-net logs, but trying a nslookup via a busybox container in the cluster failed (seemed like it couldn't get to the kube-dns service at 10.96.0.10)**

-Or as an alternative to Flannel you can install weave-net instead.
+as an alternative to Flannel you can install weave-net instead.
 We need to prepare the kube-proxy configuration to set it up for using weave-net, run:
 ```bash
 kubectl -n kube-system edit ds kube-proxy